jcosborn/qex/README.md

 QEXDIR: root directory containing QEX code (where this README.md is) QMPDIR, QIODIR: installation directories for respective codes
 CC: C compiler to use
-CC_TYPE: What compiler dialect the Nim code generator should use
+CC_TYPE: What compiler dialect the Nim code generator should use.
-         common options are: gcc, clang, llvm_gcc, icl (Intel), ucc (generic unix cc)
+         Common options are: gcc, clang, llvm_gcc, icl (Intel), ucc (generic unix cc).
-         The full list of known compilers is at the bottom of this page https://github.com/nim-lang/Nim/wiki/Consts-defined-by-the-compiler
+         The full list of known compilers is at the bottom of this page: https://github.com/nim-lang/Nim/wiki/Consts-defined-by-the-compiler
 CFLAGS_ALWAYS: CFLAGS that are always used
 CFLAGS_DEBUG: extra CFLAGS used for a debug build (make debug=1 ...)